Synthesizing efficient circuits for Hamiltonian simulation: Results

+Hence, due to the invariance of the point spectrum of unitarily equivalent operators we have the following. \begin{lemma} Let $H=\sum_i\alpha_iP_i$, where $P_i$ are mutually commuting $n$-qubit Pauli operators.
+We can implement a circuit for $e^{-iHt}$ with at most $m$ (controlled)-rotations, where $m$ is the number of distinct non-zero eigenvalues (ignoring sign) of $H$. \end{lemma}

-We consider the problem of designing quantum circuits for simulating the quantum Heisenberg and Ising model with Hamiltonians $H_H$ and $H_I$ respectively.
+\paragraph{Illustration - Quantum Heisenberg and Quantum Ising model :} We consider the problem of designing quantum circuits for simulating the quantum Heisenberg and Ising model with Hamiltonians $H_H$ and $H_I$ respectively.
 The Heisenberg Hamiltonian is widely used to study magnetic systems, where the magnetic spins are treated quantum mechanically \cite{1999_F, 2006_MI, 2008_S, 2021_GPAG, 2021_PS}.
-Let $G=(E,V)$ is the underlying graph with the vertex and edge set being $V$ and $E$ respectively.
+Let $G=(E,V)$ be the underlying graph with the vertex and edge set being $V$ and $E$ respectively.